jimmy133719/SED_SSL_DA/README.md

 ### Directory structure
 SED-via-consistency-training-and-pseudo-labeling/ and DA/ should be placed parallel to baseline/, and we highly recommend renaming SED-via-consistency-training-and-pseudo-labeling/ with SSL/.

-The directory structure should be like below:
+The directory structure should be like below (only show important contents):

 - dcase20_task4
     - dataset